bostonphp/PHP-Beginners-Book/authors_guide/readme.markdown

 Orange
 :   The fruit of an evergreen tree of the genus Citrus.

 Terms must be separated from the previous definition by a blank line.
 Definitions can span on multiple lines, in which case they should be indented.
-But you don’t really have to: if you want to be lazy, you could forget to indent a definition that span on multiple lines and it will still work:
+But you don't really have to: if you want to be lazy, you could forget to indent a definition that span on multiple lines and it will still work:

 ~~~~~~~~~~~~~~~~~~~~~
 Apple